- Description: Emission Nebula Sh2-101 in Cygnus. Located a couple of degrees SW of the Crescent Nebula. Back

 here or at

 Wikipedia.
-More on Tom Bolton's involvement is available here.
+More on Tom Bolton's involvement is available here from the University of Toronto magazine.

 - Camera: SBIG ST-8XE at -15C